Rust-Wellcome/labwhere/presentation/slides.md

 ➡️ ➡️ ➡️

 As I mentioned earlier, the prototype aligns closely with our domain.
-It’s essentially a reimagining — or rather, an “oxidation” — of an existing application called LabWhere, which provides an interface for scanning and tracking the locations of plates and tubes.
+It’s essentially a reimagining — or rather, an “oxidation” — of an existing application called LabWhere ➡️ ➡️ ➡️ , which provides an interface for scanning and tracking the locations of plates and tubes.

 For the prototype, we focused on two specific use cases: